Sayli29/supabase-react/README.md

 - **React**: A popular JavaScript library for building user interfaces.
 - **Material-UI**: A React UI framework that provides pre-built components with a modern design.
 - **Supabase**: An open-source alternative to Firebase that provides a scalable backend infrastructure for applications.
+- **Vite**: A fast and lightweight build tool that serves as a development server.

 ## Installation